International Day for the Elimination of Violence against Women, Sixteen Days of Activism against Gender Violence

 Date: Thursday, December 6, 2018

-Authors: Montira Narkvichien and Anam Abbas
+Authors: Montira Narkvichien, Anam Abbas and Habib Asgher

 UN Women Executive Director, Phumzile Mlambo-Ngcuka, started her first official visit to Pakistan today, as part of her travels during the 16 Days of Activism Against Gender-Based Violence.
 The visit aims to bolster the gender equality agenda in the country.